andresmachado/work-at-olist/README.md

 ## Installing and test instructions

 1. Clone this repo to your local machine
-2. Run `pip install requirements.txt`
-3. After installing all requirements, you should run `make build`
+2. After cloning, you should run `make build`
 4. Then `make run` and we're good to go

 > Obs.
 The db.sqlite3 file within this repository contains some data that can be tested.

 ## Running the tests

-Just `./manage.py test api` - all tests should pass.
+Just `make test` - all tests should pass.

 ## Heroku app